 The palace is probably best know for its famous Big Ben bell, which sits within the golden Elizabeth Tower.

 2. Westminster Abbey

-The most beautiful part of Westminster Abbey is the stunning Henry VII Chapel in the eastern end.
+The most beautiful part of the Abbey is the spectacular Henry VII Chapel located in the eastern end.
 After its debut, the chapel was grandiosely nicknamed a “wonder of the world.”

-For 5 pounds, you can head upstairs to the Queen’s Diamond Jubilee Galleries in the Weston Tower..
-From the top, you’ll have great views down over the nave and can see the hidden treasures of the abbey.
+To make the most of your self-guided visit, an audio guide is included in your ticket.
+For a fee of 5 pounds, you can also head upstairs to the Queen’s Diamond Jubilee Galleries in the Weston Tower.
+From the top, you can enjoy great views down over the nave and see the hidden treasures of the abbey.

 3. Changing of the Guard, Walking Tour, or Churchill War Rooms